raspberrypilearning/welcome-to-antarctica/en/step_2.md

 ## Save your project

 Your project is saved automatically.
 Return to the starter link in the same web browser to see your changes.

+--- task ---

 **Test:** Click the **Run** button to see the changes you have made.
 The navigation links will appear at the top.